John Corabi: Other projects

 In 1997, Corabi formed the band Union with Bruce Kulick (recently released from KISS), Brent Fitz, and Jamie Hunting.
 John and Bruce wrote what would become the first Union album (self titled) and proceeded with a nationwide acoustic tour, to promote the album, featuring just Corabi and Kulick (both on guitar).
 Soon the full band went on a world tour headlining small venues in support of the Union album.
 The second album "Live in the Galaxy" was a live recording with two acoustic tracks recorded in a mobile studio.
 The third and final Union album, The Blue Room, was a more polished sound than the first studio CD.
 Union never officially called it quits (playing live shows every so often with guest drummers and bass players), but with Kulick playing along with Grand Funk Railroad, Corabi playing with many bands, most notably Ratt, and both members being tied up in solo projects, Union will probably never return to write new studio material.

 Corabi played guitar and bass in the Eric Singer Project.
 ESP also featured guitarist Bruce Kulick, bassist Karl Cochran, and drummer Eric Singer.
 Ace Frehley makes a special appearance on the Hendrix cover Foxy Lady.
 He was also a member of Twenty 4 Seven, a collaboration with Corabi, drummer Bobby Blotzer (Ratt, Contraband), and guitarist Rob Marcello (Ironhorse, Obsession, Danger Danger) recorded 10 hard rock tracks entitled Destination Everywhere (US, 2002).

 In early 2004, Corabi joined Jerry Cantrell's covers band Cardboard Vampyres.
 Also in the band were The Cult guitarist Billy Duffy, The Cult bassist Chris Wyse and drummer Josh Howser.
 The band played at various venues in the United States between 2004 and 2005.
 They predominately played along the West Coast.
 No albums were released by the band.

 Corabi was featured as second guitarist on Brides of Destruction's 2004 album Here Comes The Brides.
 He had multiple reasons for leaving the band.
-One was the fact that he was told it would be an effort much like the "Mötley Crüe" album.
+One was that he was told it would be an effort much like the "Mötley Crüe" album.
 Secondly, he did not get along very well with Tracii Guns.
 He also said in an interview that "when Nikki told me about the band, I was really into the idea of writing another CD with the heavy sound of the Mötley Crüe album, but as we got more into recording, we had our drummer singing what was supposed to be the best song on the CD, when Nikki and Tracii were saying that our singer was the hot new thing, it just did not make sense to me."

 In August 2008, Corabi parted ways with Ratt in order to pursue his solo career.

+Personal life

+Corabi has one child, a son named Ian who is also a musician.
+Through his son, Corabi has twin granddaughters.